 Population-based Urban and Rural Community Health Track

-A Pipeline of Physicians Likely—and Prepared—to Practice Locally
+Creating a Pipeline of Physicians Prepared—and More Likely—to Practice Locally

-- Increasing the Number of Physicians Trained in Urban and Rural Healthcare
+- Increases the Number of Physicians Trained in Urban and Rural Healthcare

 Medical students in the PURCH Track learn about the health needs of community members living in rural and urban areas of western Massachusetts, as well as the complex population-level factors contributing to health disparities.

 Focusing on Conducting—and Applying—Research on Effective, Efficient Healthcare

 The UMMS-Baystate campus created two new research centers to: